TheOpenSourceNinja/Markov-Comic-Generator/README.md

 	E	37	6	180	69
 	M	280	48	370	76
 	//E	280	48	370	76 //If this comic had Eunice sharing a speech bubble with Mimi, we would uncomment this line.
-	M	488	30	586	82	00 //The 00 will be ignored by this program version.
+	M	488	30	586	82	ABC //The ABC will be ignored by this program version.
 Later versions of this program might use it.

 ## Fonts
 The program will use the first usable font it finds, searching in the following order: